platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/blackfire.md

 When you create a new environment, it automatically triggers the creation of a Blackfire environment with the same settings.
 On this Blackfire environment, you have access to [all the features provided by Blackfire](https://www.blackfire.io/features/).
-This includes monitoring, profiling, alerting and build-related features.
+This includes monitoring, profiling, alerting, and build-related features.

 When a Blackfire environment is created based on a Grid environment, user access settings are replicated from the Platform.sh Console to Blackfire.